philips-software/odin/docs/Behaviors-and-lifecycles.md

  - The application is responsible for retrieving **dependency containers** from Odin;

- - The application uses these **dependency containers**, typically called just as _containers_ for the sake of simplicity, to retrieve the current value of any of its dependencies;
+ - The application uses these **dependency containers**, typically called just _containers_ for the sake of simplicity, to retrieve the current value of any of its dependencies;

 Basically, Odin is responsible for providing the _containers_, which are capable of resolving dependencies, considering their scope and managing their lifecycle.